Code-Institute-Submissions/kreilly86-nature-scents_NovResub/README.md

 - Lighthouse
 <br>
-Lighthouse showed room for improvement, but nothing scored lower than 83
+Lighthouse showed room for improvement with accessibility.
+I improved this by adding aria-labels, changing colours to rgba format, etc

 <br>